 A successful inclusion model provides many students with an appropriate education in the least restrictive setting within their general education classroom.
 Students who need a more specialized setting are provided with a full range of services through our resource rooms, life and developmental skills programs, behavioral support programs, subject area specialized instruction, and other services as needed.

-Specialists serving our students with disabilities include special education certified teachers, school psychologist, speech-language pathologists, school adjustment counselors, occupational therapists, physical therapist, behavioral specialists, autism specialists, reading and math specialists, and paraprofessionals trained to serve students, who are at least three but less than twenty two years of age who have at least one of the following conditions: autism/autism spectrum disorder, developmental delay, intellectual impairment, sensory impairments, neurological impairment, emotional impairment, specific learning disability, commendation impairment, physical disabilities, and/or health impairment.
+Specialists/consultants serving our students with disabilities include special education certified teachers, school psychologist, speech-language pathologists, school adjustment counselors, occupational therapists, physical therapist, behavioral specialists, autism specialists, reading and math specialists, and paraprofessionals trained to serve students, who are at least three but less than twenty two years of age who have at least one of the following conditions: Autism Spectrum Disorder, developmental delay, intellectual impairment, neurological impairment, emotional impairment, specific learning disability, communication impairment, physical disabilities, and/or health impairment.